-GBRA QAPP Page 14 GBRA will conduct biological monitoring using a systematic approach.
-The biological monitoring will adhere to the specifications described in the TCEQ Surface Water Quality Monitoring Procedures, Volume 2: Methods for Collecting and Analyzing Biological Community and Habitat Data, 2005 (RG-416).
+GBRA will conduct biological monitoring using a systematic approach.
+The biological monitoring will adhere to the specifications described in the TCEQ Surface Water Quality Monitoring Procedures, Volume 2: Methods for Collecting and Analyzing Biological Community and Habitat Data, 2007 (RG-416).
 One difference in methods is with respect to vouchering requirements: GBRA will maintain voucher specimens for each species found in the basin, and will retain questionable or unusual vouchers found during a sampling event.
-Due to this difference in methods, biological data will be reported using the Program Code BS.
-The BS Program Code refers to biological sampling that follows SWQM Procedures but does not meet the specimen vouchering requirements.
 The objectives of the Routine Biological Monitoring are to:

-- inventory fish and benthic macroinvertebrate communities. - collect data to be used for community structure trend analysis, - where possible, correlate measures of chemical water quality to biological information, - verify the Aquatic Life Use designations assigned to these water bodies, and - collect data useful to the TCEQ for assessing Aquatic Life Use assessment.
+- inventory fish and benthic macroinvertebrate communities, - collect data to be used for community structure trend analysis, - where possible, correlate measures of chemical water quality to biological information, - verify the Aquatic Life Use designations assigned to these water bodies, and - collect data useful to the TCEQ for assessing Aquatic Life Use assessment.

 The organics in sediment and organics in water sampling scheduled in Appendix B follows the systematic approach.
 The purpose for this sampling is to determine whether and at what concentrations pollutants associated with urban activities are found in the stream.
 The sites chosen for this sampling are downstream of urban areas or areas of oil production.
-The organic compounds to be analyzed by the LCRA Environmental Laboratory are identified in Table A7.1 (See Appendix F).
+The organic compounds to be analyzed by the LCRA Environmental Laboratory are identified in Table A7.1 (See Appendix A).